 The study area is situated within Subwatershed 4 of the Sixteen Mile Creek Watershed.
 The existing land use conditions within the Premier Gateway Lands are generally agricultural, golf course, and open space, with some isolated residential and commercial land use fronting Steeles Avenue.
 The study area drains from the north to the south, and conveys runoff from lands to the north through the study area via open watercourses.
 Lands south of Premier Gateway Lands form part of the Highway 401 Corridor which either have been developed recently, or are approved for future development.
-The soils within the study area consist of Chinguacousy clay loam, Jeddo clay loam and Oneida clay loam, which are classified as SCS Type 'C' soils, exhibiting relatively low rates of infiltration and comparatively higher rates of runoff.
+The soils within the Premier Gateway study area consist of Chinguacousy clay loam, Jeddo clay loam and Oneida clay loam, which are classified as SCS Type 'C' soils, exhibiting relatively low rates of infiltration and comparatively higher rates of runoff.
+Outside of the Premier Gateway Area, soils exhibited higher permeability and lower runoff potential.
 Surface slopes within the Premier Gateway Lands are typically low, ranging from approximately 0.2% to 3.5%.